Koodous/docs.koodous.com/docs/yara/androguard.md

 # Permissions

-In order to detect some applications that requires an special or desired permissions, you can use this condition.
+In order to detect some applications that requires a special or desired permissions, you can use this condition.
 It find in all permissions of the application and if one of this match with the regular expression, it generates a notification.

 The format is the next:
 ```